brandonroberts/angular/aio/content/getting-started/index-v2.md

 Let's look at the product list component:

 1. Open the `product-list` folder.

-    Notice that it contains one file for each part of the component:
+It contains one file for each part of the component:
     * `product-list-component.ts` contains the component class definition
     * `product-list-component.html` is the HTML template
     * `product-list-component.css` contains component-specific styles

-2. Open the `product-list-component.ts` file.

-    Look at the `@Component` annotation.
+2. Open the `product-list-component.ts` file and look at the `@Component` annotation.

     ```
     @Component({